How To Grow Lettuce Indoors

 Heavy-Duty 1020 Trays

-Looking for fewer and smaller trays?
+Are you looking for fewer and smaller trays?
 The Home Microgreen Store also sells heavy-duty 1010 shallow microgreen trays.

 Full-Spectrum LED Grow Light